 PS.
 If you are seeking clarity and ready for brave new steps, sign up for my free visualization now!

-Gia graduated from the CoActive Training Institute's Leadership Program, one of the world’s oldest coaching and leadership universities, with a certification in professional coaching and coactive coaching (PCC and CPCC), as well as a certificate in Leadership facilitation.
-She has been trained in facilitating Interpersonal Leadership Styles, leading workshops with teams across dozens of organizations.
+Gia graduated from the Co-Active Training Institute's Leadership Program, one of the world’s oldest coaching and leadership universities, with a certification in professional coaching and co-active coaching (PCC and CPCC), as well as a certificate in leadership facilitation.
+She has been trained in facilitating Interpersonal Leadership Styles, Hogan Assessments, Leadership Versatility Index (LVI) and leading workshops with teams across dozens of organizations.
+She also trains coaches as faculty for the Co-Active Training Institute.

 Since 2014, Gia served as the Chief Communications Officer at the Hammer Museum at UCLA, one of Los Angeles' leading contemporary art Museums and cultural centers.
 In her role, Gia led the communications team and facilitated trainings across the museum to help improve internal communications, employee engagement and departmental collaboration.